 At the end of the reporting period, no further deferred tax liability has been recognised for withholding tax that would be payable on the remaining undistributed earnings of the PRC subsidiary as the Group has determined that undistributed earnings of its PRC subsidiary will not be distributed in the foreseeable future for working capital utilisation purpose.
-Such temporary difference for which no deferred tax liability has been recognised aggregates RMB36,687,000 (2020: RMB1,928,000).
+Such temporary difference for which no deferred tax liability has been recognised aggregates RMB67,165,000 (2021: RMB36,687,000) and the deferred tax liability is estimated at RMB3,358,000 (2021: RMB1,834,000).